SoftwareAG/c8y-docs/content/device-tutorials/netcomm-router-bundle/monitoring-and-control.md

 * Make sure to turn off all serial port related functionalities on the router, e.g. PADD, Data Stream Manager.
 Otherwise, the agent will conflict for accessing the serial port.

 > **Info:** The default serial port `/dev/ttyO1` refers to the Model NTC-220 series.
 Other models might use different ports.
 For example, the Model NTC-6200 uses `/dev/ttyAPP4` instead.
 It should work with no further configuration.
-In case it’s empty or you need to configure a different port, it can be configured in the {{< product-c8y-iot >}} menu in the web UI of the router, see [Configuring the router](#configure).
+In case it's empty or you need to configure a different port, it can be configured in the {{< product-c8y-iot >}} menu in the web UI of the router, see [Configuring the router](#configure).
 >
 >Some USB to serial adapters have echo mode enabled by default.This may result in stopping the Modbus communication completely.
-If you have one of these adapters, consult the adapter’s manufacturer about how to disable it.
+If you have one of these adapters, consult the adapter's manufacturer about how to disable it.

 Then:

 * Subscribe your account to the Cloud Fieldbus feature by contacting [product support](/welcome/contacting-support/).
 * Configure the Modbus communication as described in [Cloud Fieldbus](/protocol-integration/cloud-fieldbus/#configuring-fieldbus) in the *Protocol integration guide*.
-* Enable or disable write permission by setting the “Modbus read only” property in the {{< product-c8y-iot >}} menu in the web UI of the router, see [Configuring the router](#configure).
+* Enable or disable write permission by setting the "Modbus read only" property in the {{< product-c8y-iot >}} menu in the web UI of the router, see [Configuring the router](#configure).
 Set it to 0 to allow write permission and 1 to disallow Modbus write permission.

 <a name="remote-access"></a>
 ### Cloud Remote Access